cantonioupao/cervical_cancer_detection/README.md

 </table>

 The framework's outstanding performance on the SiPakMed, makes it one of the state-of-the-art frameworks of each field.
-The unprecedented accuacy achieved can be further improved, by combining TTL with the Feature Combination method or for specially training specific weaker categories through SVMs.
+The unprecedented accuacy achieved can be further improved, by combining TTL with the Feature Combination method or for specially training specific weaker categories (e.g Koilocytotic) through SVMs.
 Soon more to come!

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)
 **In general all python files are detailed with many descriptive and helpful comments that will guide you to any step described in the above procedures**  ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)